apache/datasketches-python/docs/source/quantiles/tdigest.rst

 Unlike all other algorithms in the library, t-digest is empirical and has no mathematical basis for estimating its error and its results are dependent on the input data.
-However, for many common data distributions, it can produce excellent results. t-digest also operates only on numeric data and, unlike the the quantiles family algorithms in the library which return quantile approximations from the input domain, t-digest interpolates values and will hold and return data points not seen in the input.
+However, for many common data distributions, it can produce excellent results. t-digest also operates only on numeric data and, unlike the quantiles family algorithms in the library which return quantile approximations from the input domain, t-digest interpolates values and will hold and return data points not seen in the input.

 The closest alternative to t-digest in this library is REQ sketch.
 It prioritizes one chosen side of the rank domain: